 “Seattle’s housing market is very competitive,” says President Marco Santarelli of Norada Real Estate Investments on the company’s blog, attributing a portion of this to an increase in high-paying jobs in the growing tech industry around Seattle.
 As we’ll discuss, the Seattle area is home to corporate powerhouses like Amazon, Microsoft, and Expedia.
-The competitive nature of the housing market coupled with increasingly lucrative jobs combines to send home prices soaring.
+The competitive nature of the housing market and the increasingly lucrative jobs market combine to send home prices soaring.

 Seattle’s Stellar Job Market

-Counterbalancing the pricey Seattle housing market, Seattle area residents earn above-average incomes, earning about 12% more than a typical American.
+Counterbalancing the pricey Seattle housing market, Seattle residents earn above-average incomes, making roughly 12% more than a typical American.
 The Bureau of Labor Statistics reports that hourly wages and yearly salaries are both well above national averages, including a significantly above-average minimum wage.

-Forbes has previously ranked Seattle as the top city in America for technology jobs, citing nation-leading job growth in tech-specific and STEM-related fields.
-Tech-related businesses abound in Seattle, everything from investor-funded startups to well-established tech giants.
+Forbes has ranked Seattle as the top city in America for technology jobs, citing nation-leading job growth in tech-specific and STEM-related fields.
+Tech businesses abound in Seattle, including everything from investor-funded startups to well-established tech giants.

-Microsoft and Amazon lead the way in the Seattle tech industry, rubbing shoulders with Boeing, Joint Base Lewis-McChord, and the University of Washington to fill out the city’s top five employer list.
-Other big tech organizations of note include Expedia, Tableau Software and Nintendo of America.
+Microsoft and Amazon lead the way in the Seattle tech industry, combining with Boeing, Joint Base Lewis-McChord, and the University of Washington to fill out the city’s top five employer list.
+Other big tech organizations of note include Expedia, Tableau Software, and Nintendo of America.

 Retailers Based in Seattle

-Though several of the biggest companies in Seattle revolve around tech, there are also large names in the retail, food and service industries that call Seattle home (including Nordstrom, Tommy Bahama and Zulily to name a few).
+Though several of the biggest companies in the Emerald City are tech-related, Seattle is also home to names in the retail, food and service industries that call the Pacific Northwest home (including Nordstrom, Tommy Bahama, and Zulily).

 Seattle is the 11th largest metropolitan economy in America, according to IHS Global Insight.
 Both the Port of Seattle and Seattle-Tacoma International Airport are major gateways for trade into Asia, making the area an appealing place for retail conglomerates.

-As the world has fallen in love with coffee, so too have they fallen in love with Seattle where America’s love for the green bean first blossomed.
-As such, coffee corporations such as Starbucks, Seattle’s Best, and Tully’s are known around the world and still base their operations around Washington’s Puget Sound.
+As the world has fallen in love with coffee, they’ve fallen for Seattle.
+Coffee businesses like Starbucks, Seattle’s Best, and Tully’s are known around the world and still base their operations around Washington’s Puget Sound.
 Visit Pike Place Market to see one of the first Starbucks stores, serving coffee long before the company made it on the Fortune 500 list.

 Other big retail brands such as Costco and REI also have their headquarters in the Seattle area, adding to the corporate diversity of the region.

 Schools and Universities

-Seattle proudly holds the reins as America’s most educated big city, according to the Seattle Times.
+Seattle proudly holds the title of America’s most educated big city, according to the Seattle Times.
 The statistics show that four out of every five people who move to Seattle have a college degree.
 Three out of every five Seattle-educated students start college within a year of their high school graduation.

-Seven universities and colleges reside within Seattle’s borders, and a total of 21 exist within 40 miles of the city.
+Seven universities and colleges reside within Seattle’s borders, with 14 others located within 40 miles of the city.
 The University of Washington is the largest and most well-known institute for higher learning in the Seattle metropolitan area.
-Bellevue College, Seattle University, and Seattle Central College also house large student populations.
+Seattle University, Seattle Pacific University, and Seattle Central College also house large student populations.

-The University of Washington has an outstanding graduation rate with 84% of all students earning a degree.
-Among Seattle residents 25 and up, 63% have a college degree while 27% have advanced degrees such as a master’s or Ph.
-D.
+The University of Washington has an outstanding graduation rate, with over 80% of students consistently earning a degree.
+Among Seattle residents 25 and older, 63% have a college degree while 27% have graduate or professional degrees.

 Seattle Has the Best Public Transit

-Seattle’s public transportation system is ranked number one in the nation in a study by WalletHub.
-Though most Seattle commuters still use personal vehicles, the diversity, safety and efficiency of Seattle-area public transit make it the best in any major city.
+Seattle’s public transportation system is ranked number one in the nation in a study by WalletHub, reported by Business Insider.
+Though many Seattle commuters still rely on cars, the diversity, safety, and efficiency of Seattle-area public transit make it the best in any major city.

 The average workday commute in Seattle is around 30 minutes, which is one of the country’s longer average commutes.
 Highway bottlenecks are part of the problem, especially as more people have moved to the city.
-However, as more people opt to use the different public transit options around the city, such as the light rail, bus lines, streetcars, monorail and bike-sharing, the hope is that overall traffic should decrease over time.
+However, as more people opt to use the different public transit options around the city, such as the light rail, bus lines, streetcars, monorail, and bike-sharing, the hope is that overall traffic should decrease over time.
 Plus, public transportation can help save you money on tolls on popular roadways like the 520 bridge or the SR 99 tunnel.

-The Emerald City is looking to go green, even more so than it already has.
+The Emerald City is looking to double down on its commitment to go green.
 Seattle aims to reduce carbon emissions and further enhance its public transit by replacing “1,400 diesel-hybrid buses with rechargeable electric vehicles,” as Mike Lindblom reported to the Seattle Times.
 The report states that the city’s goal is to “cut carbon pollution in half by 2030.”

 Things to Do in Seattle